-Compared to the rest of the Buffalo market, the Central Buffalo submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Buffalo market, the Central Buffalo submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 10 listings have been listed, which means new listings most likley are leasing quickly.
+In the last 90 days, 28 listings have come on the market, which means spaces most likley are leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About 10% of the available leases in the Central Buffalo are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 93% of the available space in the Central Buffalo are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 9,710 sqft, there are still 0 new listings below 2,000 sqft.
-Most properties in this market are close to 5 floors.
-Most buildings in this area were built in 1970 and are Class B.
+Even though the median size is 4,470 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this area are close to 4 floors.
+Most buildings in this area were built in 1959 and are Class A.

-This market is fairly equally mixed residential and commercial.
-Utilities is the dominant industry in this region.
+This area is fairly equally mixed residential and commercial.
+Utilities is the dominant industry in this area.
 Most of the residents of Central Buffalo work from home.
-Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.
+Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.